ray-project/ray/doc/source/serve/http-guide.md

 If there are no remaining `await` statements in the deployment's code before the request completes, the replica processes the request as usual, sends the response back to the proxy, and the proxy discards the response.
 Use `await` statements for blocking operations in a deployment, so in-flight requests can be cancelled in the deployment without waiting for the blocking operation to complete.

 Serve implements cascading cancellations.
-If a deployment is `awaiting` a response from another Ray task, Ray actor, or Serve deployment, Serve raises the `asyncio.CancelledError` in the `awaiting` deployment as well as the downstream task, actor, or deployment.
-This cancellation cascades through any chain of tasks, actors, or deployments that are `awaiting` another task, actor, or deployment.
-To block a cancellation from cascading to a downstream task, actor, or deployment, use `asyncio.shield`:
+If a deployment makes a call to a Ray task, Ray actor, or another Serve deployment, Serve raises the `asyncio.CancelledError` in the calling deployment as well as the downstream task, actor, or deployment.
+In general, when any task, actor, or deployment is cancelled, the cancellation cascades to any downstream task, actor, or deployment that was called.

+To ignore cancellation, use `asyncio.shield`:

 ```{literalinclude} doc_code/http_guide/http_guide.py
 :start-after: __start_shielded_disconnect__